 - The work must be done under Duke’s standard Research Analysis Quotation and Agreement (RAQA).
 In general, these agreements will not be negotiated.
 The Research Service Center must not accept the Permissible User imposing its own terms, or having the Permissible User’s purchase order supersede the terms of the RAQA.
 If a Research Service Center thinks the RAQA template should be revised to more accurately reflect the type of work conducted by that Service Center, then they should contact the appropriate Pre-Award Office for consideration of appropriate revisions.

 - RAQAs will be entered into for single, short-term projects only (analyses completed within 90 days with an additional 30 days for reporting results).
 The Research Service Center will not enter into “blanket” or “master” agreements under which multiple or longer-term projects would be conducted.

-- External work will be charged to the Permissible User at the Research Service Center’s approved recharge rate plus an amount not less than Duke’s Federal, negotiated facilities and administrative (“F&A”) charge.
+- External work will be charged to the Permissible User at the Research Service Center’s approved recharge rate plus an amount not less than Duke’s current approved facilities and administrative (“F&A”) charge.
 This amount should be calculated into the per sample charge.

 - The external work must be conducted by Duke personnel under the direction of Duke in accordance with all applicable Duke policies.
 The project shall not be structured as or provide a right to space rental, lease or other direct use of Duke facilities by the Permissible User.